-Related parties and co operation with other organisations
+Related parties and other connected charities and organisations

 Longfield Trading Limited (LTL) is a 100% subsidiary company of Swift Academies.
 The principal activity of Longfield Trading Limited is to make available the hire of the sporting facility for use by the local community and sporting clubs.
-Further details on related party relationships are given in note 29 to the financial statements.
+Further details on related party relationships are given in note 28 to the financial statements.